Department of Agricultural Economics

 Pates, N.J. and N.P.
 Hendricks.
 “The Impact of the Renewable Fuels Standard on Corn Acreage”

 Hendricks, N.P.
 “The Impact of the Renewable Fuels Standard on Cropland Transitions”

 Hendricks, N.P. and K.P.
 Pokharel.
 “Agricultural Subsidy Incidence: Evidence from Political Favoritism” (Updated March 2018)

-Yu, Jisang and N.P.
+Yu, J. and N.P.
 Hendricks.
-“Input Use Decisions with Greater Information on Crop Conditions: Implications for Insurance Moral Hazard and the Environment” (Updated September 2018)
+2020.
+“Input Use Decisions with Greater Information on Crop Conditions: Implications for Insurance Moral Hazard and the Environment.”
+American Journal of Agricultural Economics, in press.

 Drysdale, K.M. and N.P.
 Hendricks.
 2018.
 “Adaptation to an Irrigation Water Restriction Imposed through Local Governance.”
 Journal of Environmental Economics and Management 91: 150-165.

 Nakelse, T., T.J.
 Dalton, N.P.
 Hendricks, and M. Hodjo.
 2018.
 “Are Smallholder Farmers Better or Worse Off from an Increase in the International Price of Cereals?”
 Food Policy 79: 213-223.
 [Online Appendix]

 Hendricks, N.P.
 2018.
 “Potential Benefits from Innovations to Reduce Heat and Water Stress in Agriculture.”
 Journal of the Association of Environmental and Resource Economists 5(3): 545-576.
 Online Appendix